Carlo Rovelli: Physics without time

 In his 2004 book, Quantum Gravity, Rovelli developed a formulation of classical and quantum mechanics that does not make explicit reference to the notion of time.
 The first step towards a theory of quantum gravity without a time variable is described by Wheeler–DeWitt equation.
 The timeless formalism is used to describe the world in the regimes where the quantum properties of the gravitational field cannot be disregarded.
 This is because the quantum fluctuation of spacetime itself makes the notion of time unsuitable for writing physical laws in the conventional form of evolution laws in time.

 This position led him to face the following problem: if time is not part of the fundamental theory of the world, then how does time emerge?
 In 1993, in collaboration with Alain Connes, Rovelli proposed a solution to this problem called the thermal time hypothesis.
 According to this hypothesis, time emerges only in a thermodynamic or statistical context.
 If this is correct, the flow of time is not fundamental, deriving from the incompleteness of knowledge.
 Similar conclusions had been reached earlier in the context of nonequilibrium statistical mechanics, in particular in the work of Robert Zwanzig, and in Caldeira-Leggett models used in quantum dissipation.

 Relational quantum mechanics

-In 1994, Rovelli introduced the relational interpretation of quantum mechanics, based on the idea that the quantum state of a system must always be interpreted relative to another physical system (like the "velocity of an object" is always relative to another object, in classical mechanics).
+In 1994, Rovelli introduced the relational interpretation of quantum mechanics, based on the idea that the quantum state of a system must always be interpreted relative to another physical system (in the same way that the "velocity of an object" is always relative to another object, in classical mechanics).
 The idea has been developed and analyzed in particular by Bas van Fraassen and by Michel Bitbol.
 Among other important consequences, it provides a solution of the EPR paradox that does not violate locality.

 Rovelli has expressed the main idea of relational quantum mechanics in the popular book Helgoland.